LexLeach/Project-9/README.md

 	date_added =  DateField()
 ```

-I also included a drop and create tables function on each run of the app for testing purposes (this will be removed for presentation)
+I also included a drop and create tables function on each run of the app

 ```python
 db.drop_tables([Bookmark]);